The Artemis Charitable Foundation was founded in 2007.

 Remarkably, all 11 teams’ portfolios delivered positive returns.
 The winning team’s portfolio returned an incredible 38%, significantly ahead of the average market return over the time period.
 Read the full 2019 Artemis Profit Hunter programme report (PDF opens in a new window)

-If you would like to apply for funding from the Artemis Charitable Foundation, please complete this application form (Microsoft Word format, opens in a new window), which also contains some useful guidance about our policies and approach, and send it to [email protected].
+If you would like to apply for funding from the Artemis Charitable Foundation, please read our application guidelines.

 For further information about the foundation, please contact its coordinator, Marisa Charosky, at [email protected].